This post contains affiliate links. We may receive compensation, at no extra cost to you, when you click on or make a purchase using these links.

 Visit a Park

-The Flagstaff Gardens are in the Northern part of the city, not far from the Queen Victoria Market and are the oldest park in Melbourne.
-First established in 1862, they are a popular and well maintained garden, with a broad range of tree essences and flowers.
+The Flagstaff Gardens are in the Northern part of the city, not far from Queen Victoria Market and are the oldest park in Melbourne.
+First established in 1862, they are a popular and well-maintained garden, with a broad range of tree essences and flowers.

 Take a Tram

 Melbourne has a very efficient network of trams.
-A must-see in Melbourne, trams within the CBD are free.
+A Melbourne trip wouldn’t complete without a ride on the tram.
+The great thing is that trams within the CBD are free.
 If you wish to travel further afield, the best way is to use a rechargeable Myki card.

-If you only have 2 days in Melbourne, you should expect to walk a lot however the Tram 35 should be on your list.
-This free tram is a hop-on, hop-off service which loops around central Melbourne.
+Tram 35 is a free hop-on, hop-off service which loops around central Melbourne.
 There is an audio commentary pointing out the main landmarks and attractions, and you get to travel in a heritage tram!

 If you want to explore further afield after 2 days in the city, I strongly recommend adding some Melbourne day tours to your itinerary.
+These day trips from Melbourne can also be extended into longer weekends.
 Geelong is only an hours’ drive and a nice coastal town.

 The Great Ocean Road